markkolich/havalo-kvs/README.md

 There are a few fundamental constructs to be aware of when using Havalo and its API.

 * **Repositories** &ndash; Logical containers that hold objects.
-You can think of `repositories` as a directory on disk that holds a bunch of files.
-Each Havalo "user" you create is assigned a unique `repository` identified under-the-hood by a UUID &mdash; that user, once authenticated, can do whatever they want inside of their `repository`.
+You can think of repositories as a directory on disk that holds a bunch of files.
+Each Havalo "user" you create is assigned a unique repository identified under-the-hood by a UUID &mdash; that user, once authenticated, can do whatever they want inside of their repository.

 * **Objects** &ndash; A blob of binary data.
 Objects are anything you want up to a reasonable maximum of 2GB.
 Using the Havalo API, you can attach pieces of arbitrary metadata to an object &mdash; sent to the API in the `Content-Type` and `ETag` HTTP request headers.
 If a `Content-Type` is sent with an object to the API, that same `Content-Type` is sent back to the client when the object is retrieved.

 ## API

+Havalo provides a completely RESTful API that lets users `PUT` objects, `GET` objects, and `DELETE` objects in their repositories.
+Additionally, administrator level users can also `POST` (create) repositories and `DELETE` repositories.
+Note that the user-to-repository relationship is 1:1, meaning creating a repository is equivalent to creating a user, and deleteing a repository is equivalent to deleting a user.

+### Authentication

 ## Building and Running